iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Fenchel Rockafellar Duality.md

 > \end{aligned}
 > $$
 > And, it's very much possible to have an empty set for the above dual characterizations for the primal optimal solutions.

+The theorem follows describes a sufficient conditions for strong duality.

 #### **Theorem 3 | Regularity Conditions and existence of minimizers**